Annie's

 Pancakes are probably the oldest prepared food.
 The first

-pancakes were a mixture of pounded grain and water spread on a
+pounded grain and water spread on a hot stone.
+Today, people

-hot stone.
-Today, people enjoy such pancake variations as French
+enjoy such pancake variations as French crepes,

-crepes, Hungarian palacintas, Indian dosai, Italian cannelloni,
+Hungarian palacintas, Indian dosai, Italian cannelloni, Jewish

-Jewish blintzes, and Russian blini."
+blintzes, and Russian blini."

 ~All the above information is from The World Book Encyclopedia~